Medically reviewed by

 Scientists have already established a strong link between obesity and OSA.
 Being obese increases your risk of developing OSA, while inadequate sleep during the night can make you gain weight.

 To take it a step further, researchers were interested in whether certain foods can affect our sleep.
-Can the quality of food you eat, not just the quantity, affect your sleep?
+Can the food quality, not just the quantity, affect your sleep?

 To answer that question, researchers conducted a narrative review to investigate the effects of diet on sleep.
 The studies showed that people with insomnia and other sleeping problems often had unhealthy diets.